The Feeding Our Future Program has distributed 10,000 kid bags during non-school days.

 At UFBPC, we feel that no child should ever have to go hungry.
 While the Hillsborough County School District provides children from low-income households with free breakfast and lunch while in school, many children have reported not having enough food to eat during times when school is out.
 UFBPC believes no child should have to go hungry or suffer from poor nutrition.
 Our Weekend Backpack program supplies children with a backpack filled with nutritional items for them to take home on Fridays, thus increasing their food security when school is out on the weekends.
 The program provides children the items necessary for six meals and snacks.

-Weekly Bags
+Break Bags

 HCC Bags